akomp22/crack-segmentation-tool/README.md

 4. Pixels between crack edges are marked as crack pixels.

 The tool can be used in two ways.
- - As an app with a graphical user interface is develope (see tuturial bellow)
+ - As an app with a graphical user interface (see tuturial bellow)
  - As python functions (see file Examples.ipynb)

 ## App tuturial